Hi, fellow Rustaceans! 🦀

 Rust’s compiler automatically implements Send for types that satisfy its requirements, which primarily involve ownership and thread safety.
 For example:

-Primitive types are Send because they have no ownership semantics that could be violated across threads.
+Send because they have no ownership semantics that could be violated across threads.

-Types composed entirely of Send types are also Send.
+Send types are also Send.

-Unique ownership types like Box<T> are Send if T is Send because ownership is transferred across threads.
+Box<T> are Send if T is Send because ownership is transferred across threads.

 However, shared ownership or non-thread-safe types like Rc<T> are not Send because they use non-atomic reference counting, which can lead to data races if accessed concurrently from multiple threads.